bpk68/gatsby-netlify-cms/src/pages/blog/2019-04-29-using-parcel-bundler-with-react-js.md

 title: Using Parcel JS bundler with React
 date: 2019-04-27T07:06:11.293Z
 featured: true
+featuredimage: /img/react-parcel-blog-post.png
 description: >-
   You can build a Parcel JS website using React, instead of using Create React App.
 In this article, we'll look at  how to add in the missing parts of the Parcel JS bundler to allow us to build sites with React.
 tags:
   - Development
   - JavaScript
   - React
 ---
 A few days ago I wrote an article about my [Parcel JS starter kit](https://robkendal.co.uk/blog/2019-04-26-using-parcel-bundler-as-a-webpack-alternative/) and using [Parcel JS bundler as an alternative to the popular Webpack](https://robkendal.co.uk/blog/2019-04-26-using-parcel-bundler-as-a-webpack-alternative/) (and yes, I even have a [Webpack starter kit](https://robkendal.co.uk/blog/quick-start-javascript-projects-with-this-webpack-project-starter-kit/)!).

 However, if you're quite keen on using React, but don't want to go down the [Create React App](https://facebook.github.io/create-react-app/) route, read on!
 I'm going to build on the [Parcel JS starter kit](https://robkendal.co.uk/blog/2019-04-26-using-parcel-bundler-as-a-webpack-alternative/) and add in a few necessary pieces of the puzzle so you can use [React JS](https://reactjs.org/) with your Parcel projects.